bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Deploy-Sitecore-Commerce-Engine - Run this script on each machine hosting a commerce engine.
 Delete unwanted sites.

+Be sure to download the Sitecore app files and install in: C:\Sitecore.Commerce.2018.07-2.2.126

-Deploy-Sitecore-Commerce-CommerceSolrCores, run this on the SOLR server or from a machine with the correct access to the solr cores folder.
+Deploy-Sitecore-Commerce-CommerceSolrCores, run this on the SOLR server or from a machine with the correct access to the solr cores folder. <- may require updating paths to resource files.

 ### Deploy Commerce BizFx